EricLin7m/theEchoRoom/FAQ.md

   * Confirm the time slot;
   * Make a reservation of the room;
   * Show up on time, host the session, and make sure people stay engaged and practiced.

+### How do I book a room?
+* Currently, we will use the study room at the libraries.
+You can find the how-to-book-it from this [link](http://www.lib.sjtu.edu.cn/f/content/detail.shtml?id=6159&lang=zh-cn);
+* We are also open to suggestions for other places.

+## The Cans

+### Can I speak non-English languages during the session?
+Yes, but with limited times.
+If one finds the situation confusing, one could use a break card.
+However, the break cards are extremely limited.

+### Can I bring a friend over?
+Yes and no. If there are open seats, you can have someone with you via the permission of the host.
+Otherwise, you can not bring other people in.

+### Can I join at a later date?
+Yes.
+If you have things to figure out, you can take a break or join at a later date.
+But, it is recommended that you show up regularly to keep the momentum.